Battle of Huamachuco: Background

 The defeats suffered by the Chilean Army at Marcavalle, Pucará and Concepcion, in addition to the decimation of their troops due to poor sanitation, convinced the Chilean High Command of the need to completely abandon the Central Andes.
 This retreat was made possible by the Chilean victory at Tarma Tambo on 15 July 1882.
 By that time, the occupation troops had been reduced to about half their original size.
 Peruvian General Andrés Cáceres controlled the Mantaro valley and had even briefly possessed the city of Huancayo.
-He established his command in Tarma and busied himself reorganizing his army.
+He established his command in Tarma and busied himself with reorganizing his army.
 By January 1883, Cáceres had raised his troops to 3,200 well-armed and equipped men, and commanded central Peru.

 Faced with this threat to the peace negotiations, Admiral Patricio Lynch, the Chilean Commander-in-Chief, decided to send a new force against General Cáceres.
 This new army comprised three divisions, under the command of Colonels García, del Canto and Arriagada.
 The Chilean army was well armed, and had learned the lessons of previous forays into the high Andes.
 Their plan was to surround and corner the Peruvians to force them into a conventional battle.
 Soon after they captured the strategic city of Jauja and on May 5 they reunited the forces in the city of Chiqlla.
 Faced with this grave threat, the Peruvian army retreated north.

-On the 30 May the Peruvian army arrived at Cerro de Pasco, with the Chilean divisions under Colonels del Canto and García in close pursuit.
+On May 30 the Peruvian army arrived at Cerro de Pasco, with the Chilean divisions under Colonels del Canto and García in close pursuit.
 Under those circumstances, the Peruvians continued to retreat into the high Andes.
 By the third week of June the Peruvians were in critical condition as the Chileans had almost cornered them.
 On June 22 General Cáceres ordered a retreat via the Llankanuku pass, located at an altitude of 3,850 meters and some 200 km (125 mi) north-west of Cerro de Pasco.
 Thanks to this risky maneuver he managed to evade the main Chilean force.

-After many more hardships, on the 5 July the Peruvian army arrived at Tulpo, near Huamachuco, a further 120 km (75 mi) north of the Llankanuku Pass.
+After many more hardships, on July 5 the Peruvian army arrived at Tulpo, near Huamachuco, a further 120 km (75 mi) north of the Llankanuku Pass.
 The distances marched in the time taken—across some of the highest mountains in the world—by the Peruvians were astounding.
 Unfortunately, at Tulpo, General Cáceres learned that the Chilean Colonel Alejandro Gorostiaga was occupying the town.
 Whilst the colonel was isolated from the main body of the Chilean army, another Chilean group was advancing from the rear to reinforce him in the town and to help push the Peruvians towards Cajamarca.
 This second Chilean group carried an ammunition supply for Gorostiaga.

 Cáceres decided to try to destroy this reinforcement before it could reach Gorostiaga's division, but Chilean scouts were on the alert and the planned surprise attack failed.
 At that point, the Peruvian general called a war council and the decision was taken to stop retreating and to try to destroy the Chilean forces occupying the town.